pokealarm/pokealarm/.github/ISSUE_TEMPLATE.md

 ```

 ## Troubleshooting Checklist
-[ ] Most recent version of PokemonGo-Map
+[ ] Most recent version of RocketMap
 [ ] Most recent version of PokeAlarm
 [ ] Checked the Wiki page for service in question